 Diversity: Acknowledges all the wonderful ways in which humans differ, including race, color, and gender identity.

 Equity: Fair and just policies and practices help an organization avoid perpetuating historical or systemic inequality.

 Inclusion: An inclusive business makes its employees and other stakeholders feel they belong and are valued contributors.

 Hybrid work helps to expand the recruitment footprint, which also supports a commitment to DEI.
 “You're now considering talent outside of your local city or region, which could mean recruiting from more diverse communities," says Miriam Lewis, chief inclusion officer for Principal®.

-Customers who see themselves and their concerns truly reflected in the products they buy become loyal to that business and brand.
-That’s why customer experience (CX) and inclusion really are the same thing, says Carlos Navarro, senior CX director for Principal.
+Customers who see themselves and their concerns reflected in the products they buy become loyal to that business and brand, says Carlos Navarro, assistant vice president of customer experience for Principal.

 "If you want to compete in the marketplace, you have to be inclusive," he says.

-That approach is reflected in the Principal Hola Futuro campaign to bring culturally relevant financial resources to the Hispanic community, so that businesses can better nurture their Hispanic employees.
-Beyond simply offering a Spanish-language website, it provides digital enrollment and financial education entirely designed around the lives of its target audience.
-There’s also a Spanish version of the Principal app for retirement plan participants.
+The Principal Hola Futuro campaign reflects that, helping to bring culturally relevant financial resources to the Hispanic community so that businesses can better nurture employees.
+It’s more than just a Spanish-language website; the campaign provides digital enrollment and financial education designed around the lives of its target audience.